 The Honorable Nazak Nikakhtar brings over two decades of experience in international trade and national security.
 Through leadership roles in the U.S. government and private sector, she has leveraged her valuable insights into the expansive range of U.S. and international laws, regulatory and policy processes, and federal agency resources to achieve clients' business objectives.
 From 2018 to 2021, with unanimous confirmation by the U.S. Senate, she served as the Department of Commerce's Assistant Secretary for Industry & Analysis at the International Trade Administration.
 She also fulfilled the duties of the Under Secretary for Industry and Security at Commerce's Bureau of Industry and Security.
 As one of the key national security experts in the U.S. government, she developed and implemented innovative laws, regulations, and policies to safeguard strategically important technologies, strengthen the U.S. industrial base and protect the national security and foreign policy interests of the United States.
 As the head of the agency's trade policy office, she advised the U.S. government on legal and economic issues impacting critical technologies, advanced manufacturing, financial services, e-commerce, data privacy, cybersecurity, critical minerals/rare earths, and energy competition.
 Finally, as the federal agency’s lead on supply chain assessments, she spearheaded the United States' first-ever whole-of-government initiative to evaluate and strengthen supply chains across all strategic sectors of the economy.

 Mr. Robert Thomson is a leading expert in the Aerospace & Defense and aviation sectors.
 His clients include many of the world's leading companies in Europe, the Americas and Asia, where he advises on strategy, M&A, program management, and operational performance improvement.
-Mr. Thomson's recent focus has been on sustainability and he is one of the key contributing authors to Roland Berger's "Roadmap to True Zero" and "Defence Zero", as well as working on the implications of sustainability for the supply chain.
-He is also an expert on strategic war gaming.
-Prior to joining Roland Berger in 2000, he worked at Rolls-Royce as an engineer and as an Investment Manager, in which capacity he was one of the founders of Objective Asset Management.
+His recent focus has been on sustainability and he is one of the key contributing authors to Roland Berger's "Roadmap to True Zero" and "Defence Zero", as well as working on the implications of sustainability for the supply chain.
+Mr. Thomson is also an expert on strategic war gaming.
+Prior to joining Roland Berger in 2000, he worked at Rolls-Royce as an engineer and as an Investment Manager, in which capacity, he was one of the founders of Objective Asset Management.

 Mr. Vago Muradian has been an international security reporter, editor, commentator and broadcaster for nearly 25 years.
 For 14 years, he was the editor of Defense News, expanding its network of correspondents to 21 countries.
-Mr. Muradian was also the founding host of Defense News with Vago Muradian.
+Also, he was the founding host of Defense News with Vago Muradian.
 Before joining Defense News, he was the founder and managing editor of Defense Daily International and the business and international reporter for Defense Daily, the leading U.S. daily newsletter covering the defense and aerospace industry.
-He joined Defense Daily from Air Force Times, the independent U.S. publication covering the U.S. Air Force where he covered global operations.
-Mr. Muradian started his career at Inside the Army.
+Mr. Muradian joined Defense Daily from Air Force Times, the independent U.S. publication covering the U.S. Air Force where he covered global operations.
+His career started at Inside the Army.

 Ms. Kathleen Boyle provides strategic leadership to achieve enterprise growth through the development and delivery of supply chain risk and supplier performance management solutions which help customers assure compliance, eliminate supply chain risk and receive quality product on time.
 Starting with an internship in 1991, she has over 30 years of organizational and management experience with the Verify group of companies.
 Ms. Boyle is a member of the Executive Committee of the Board of Governors for Aerospace Industries Association, Founding President and current Board Member of Women In Defense – Greater Los Angeles Chapter and serves as the FBI's Defense Industry Sector Chief for the Bureau's West Coast InfraGard association.

 Dr. W. Alexander Vacca examines the competitive implications of technology, military affairs, business, and politics.
-He joined Northrop Grumman in 2001 in their Electronics sector and has worked and supported program captures and business initiatives in military aircraft, space, and missiles, working in California, Florida, and Virginia.
+In 2001, he joined Northrop Grumman in their Electronics sector and has worked and supported program captures and business initiatives in military aircraft, space, and missiles, working in California, Florida, and Virginia.
 Dr. Vacca has done pro bono work on matters of industrial competitiveness and capacity at the Eisenhower School, the Office of Net Assessment, and the TechAmerica Foundation, and publishes occasionally on matters of military innovation.

-Mr. Jeffrey Bialos is a partner in the global law firm of Eversheds Sutherland, where he is Co-Head of the firm's Aerospace, Defense and Security Practice.
+Mr. Jeffrey Bialos is a partner in the global law firm of Eversheds Sutherland where he is Co-Head of the firm's Aerospace, Defense and Security Practice.
 His areas of practice include M&A, joint ventures, antitrust, export controls, foreign investment, government contracts, and the Foreign Corrupt Practices Act.
 Mr. Bialos has advised aerospace, defense and other high-tech firms making complex business decisions, governance, structuring transactions and regulatory compliance.
-He has handled the antitrust review of major defense and aerospace transactions pursuant to the Hart-Scott-Rodino Antitrust Improvements Act and advised clients on the foreign acquisition of sensitive assets in defense and aerospace, financial services, and a range of other business areas.
+Also,he has handled the antitrust review of major defense and aerospace transactions pursuant to the Hart-Scott-Rodino Antitrust Improvements Act and advised clients on the foreign acquisition of sensitive assets in defense and aerospace, financial services, and a range of other business areas.
 From 1999 to 2000, he served as the Deputy Under Secretary of Defense for Industrial Affairs and received the Department of Defense Distinguished Public Service Medal.
-From 1997 to 1999, he served as the Special Advisor to Under Secretary of State for Economic, Business and Agricultural Affairs Stuart M. Eisenstat.
-Previously, he served as Principal Deputy Assistant of Commerce for Import Administration.
+Previously, in 1997 to 1999, he served as the Special Advisor to Under Secretary of State for Economic, Business and Agricultural Affairs Stuart M. Eisenstat.
+Prior to this, he served as Principal Deputy Assistant of Commerce for Import Administration.

 Ms. Joanna Speed specializes in bringing together prominent aerospace industry executives to expose the issues, confront the challenges, and answer the questions facing its stakeholders.
 Ms. Speed recently served as Chief Growth Officer of Aeromed Group, and previously was the Managing Director, Aerospace and Defense Events for the Aviation Week Network – which included the SpeedNews Legacy – where she led the launch and execution of multiple marketing strategies and audience engagement platforms.
 During her prior tenure, she emerged as a thought leader for pioneering forecasting and intelligence forums in the A&D arena.
 Ms. Speed is a recipient of the Service to the Flag Award for Industry by Women In Defense and serves as the current President for the Women In Defense Greater Los Angeles Chapter – a subsidiary organization under the National Defense Industrial Association.
-Recently, she was recognized by Business Insider as one of the top 15 most recognized and influential women in aerospace.
+Also, she is a member of the Board of Directors of LeFiell Manufacturing.
+Recently she was recognized by Insider as one of the top 15 most influential women in aerospace.

 Mr. Richard Aboulafia joined AeroDynamic Advisory in January 2022.
 Since 1988, he has tracked aircraft programs, markets, and companies as an analyst and consultant and now manages consulting projects in the commercial and military aviation field and analyzes broader defense and aerospace market and industry trends.
 Mr. Aboulafia has advised numerous aerospace companies, including most prime and many second- and third-tier contractors in the US, Europe and Asia.
-Mr. Aboulafia also advises numerous financial institutions on aerospace market conditions.
+Additionally, he advises numerous financial institutions on aerospace market conditions.